rolandholik/Quixote/Documentation/tsem.rst

 the workload.
-Capturing a complete workload model requires the use of the -m command-line argument to the trust orchestrators to capture a model that is representative of the entire execution trajectory of the workload.
+Capturing a complete workload model requires the use of the -m command-line argument to the trust orchestrators to capture a model that is representative of the entire execution trajectory of the workload after it completes.

-For informative purposes the following security model definition represents the execution and simple termination of a shell session run on a system with a hardware TPM:
+As an example, the following security model definition represents the execution and simple termination of a shell session run on a system with a hardware TPM:

 aggregate de2b9c37eb1ceefa4bcbc6d8412920693d3272f30eb5ba98d51d2f898d620289
 state 97b29769580b412fbf55e326a98d6a1b97c6ebf446aaf78ea38c884e954ca5b2